JeffreyRiggle/my-site/content/blog/search-intro/index.md

 # And so the scope expands

-Once I had run a couple tests and built up a small index or two of the websites I was interested in I hit my first scope expansion.
+Once I had run a couple tests and built up a small index or two of the websites I was interested in, I hit my first scope expansion.
 I decided it would be nice to save a couple of the queries I was running into a admin style web app that would show a handful of specific performance metrics I cared about.

 Now I could have done something sensible and written this application in something I was familiar with, but instead I decided to do something completely different.
 There was this semi-new quasi-front-end framework that had recently hit the spotlight and I wanted to check it out.
-Also just picking up htmx wasn't enough, no, I had to go all out and write my backend in rust.
+Apparently picking up htmx wasn't enough, no, I had to go all out and write my backend in rust.

 Now with this new found admin app in hand I started to find other things I wanted.
 I started to consider things like, "wouldn't it be nice if I controlled what kinds of assets get downloaded?", and "I really should be able to crawl and manage multiple domains".
 This lead to a slew of features to control the crawler.